Gys19/awe-programming-skills/README.md

 ## parallel computing and show the progress bar at the same time
 Cite from [link](https://github.com/tqdm/tqdm/issues/484)

+There are two points we need to pay attention when we apply below code.
+* if you have a function wrote in a class object, please aovid any function callback in __init__ function
+* please add a output for pool if possible.
 ```javascript
 import time
 import random